 For the 10 focus areas depicted in Section 0.6.1, the ECS-SRA provides timelines spanning the coming 10 years, from 2019 to 2028.
-It is also essential, however, to look further out to project which embryonic, emerging or disruptive technologies at the lowest TRL today will determine the future of the ECS domain tomorrow, in Europe.
-Future applications will be enabled by enhanced performance and novel functionalities generated by new technology options, as projected in technology-application roadmaps, but it is also possible that technology evolution leads to disruptive applications that were not projected in roadmaps.
-In order to ensure that these opportunities are recognized and used effectively, a cooperation of the academic, institutional and industrial stakeholders that constitute the value chain is a prerequisite.
+It is also essential, however, to look further out to project which embryonic, emerging or disruptive technologies at the lowest TRL today will determine the future of the ECS domain in Europe.
+Future applications will be enabled by enhanced performance and novel functionalities generated by new technology options, as projected in technology-application roadmaps, but it is also possible that technology evolution leads to disruptive applications that were not projected in the roadmaps.
+To ensure that these opportunities are recognised and used effectively, cooperation by the academic, institutional and industrial stakeholders that constitute the value chain is a prerequisite.

-To that effect, the ECS-SRA includes a dedicated Long-Term Vision chapter, which surveys emerging technologies with a significant potential impact on the European ECS landscape 10 years from now and beyond.
-Rather than attempting to make specific predictions, which could always be disputed, this chapter highlights challenges to be solved, based on probable long-term trends (fossil fuel availability, requirements for personalised medicine, zero-emission environmental norms, to name a few) and identifies which technology or applications are the most promising ones, or must be developed, to meet the expected societal needs.
-It focuses in particular on the expected future requirements which cannot be achieved with the predicted evolution of the current technologies.
+To that effect, the ECS-SRA includes a dedicated long-term vision chapter that surveys emerging technologies with a significant potential impact on the European ECS landscape 10 years from now, and beyond.
+Rather than attempting to make specific predictions that could always be disputed, this chapter highlights challenges to be solved, based on probable long-term trends (fossil fuel availability, requirements for personalised medicine, zero-emission environmental norms, to name but a few), and identifies which technology or applications are the most promising, or must be developed, to meet expected societal needs.
+In particular, it focuses on expected future requirements that cannot be achieved through the predicted evolution of current technology.

-By highlighting key research and innovation topics required to maintain the competitiveness of the European ECS industry in the long run, this Long-Term Vision chapter is an essential element to achieve the ECS-SRA mission to generate growth, create value, jobs and prosperity, and safeguard Europe's competitiveness and sovereignty.
+By highlighting the key research and innovation topics required to maintain the competitiveness of the European ECS industry in the long run, this chapter on long-term vision is an essential element to achieving the ECS-SRA mission of generating growth, creating value, jobs and prosperity, and safeguarding Europe's competitiveness and sovereignty.